OjaswiniChaitanya/AI-RESUME-SCREENER/README.md

-# AI-RESUME-SCREENER
-The AI Resume Screener is a lightweight Streamlit-based web app that analyzes resumes and predicts the most suitable job role based on the content of the uploaded document.
 # 🧠 AI Resume Screener

 A simple yet powerful AI-powered Streamlit app that helps screen resumes and predict the most suitable job role based on keyword matching.